-UK Land Carbon Registry - the official record of Peatland Code projects, their validation/verification status, any validated/verified units and the owners of each unit hosted by S&P Global.
+UK Land Carbon Registry - The official record of Peatland Code projects, their validation/verification status, any validated/verified units and the owners of each unit.

-Validation/Verification Body - independent body appointed to carry out validation and verification of a GHG programme
+Validation/Verification Body - Independent body appointed to carry out validation and verification of a GHG programme.